oracle-samples/bicc-extract-logs-server-sample/README.md

 | **/public**            | directory with a static file *index.html* that documents the existing REST API's
 | **/sample_files**      | a collection of sample files that can be used for a program validation for those cases where no other BICC Log Files exist
 | **/test_results**      | a collection of sample JSON files that have been returned from various REST API testing
+| **/docs**              | directory containing PDF files with the detailed instruction for an installation and configuration
 | **biccLogServer.js**      | the Node.js program code as is
 | **package.json**       | this package configuration